cavaliercoder/cavaliercoder.github.io/_drafts/squashing-memory-allocations-in-go.md

 - `s := string(b)` - converting bytes to a string
 - `tokens := strings.Split(s, " ")` - splitting the string into tokens

-There are two problems to solve:
+There are two problems to solve.
+Frequent allocations are cause by:

-- input and output buffers require allocation
+- reading and writing to input and output buffers
-- working with strings requires allocations
+- working with strings

 Let's start by optimizing around the input and output buffer problem.